shaggy63/rh-trading-bot/README.md

 * [Pandas](https://pandas.pydata.org/pandas-docs/stable/index.html): `pip3 install pandas`
 * [TA-Lib](https://www.ta-lib.org/): download their tarball and compile it

-Once you have all the dependencies in place, copy `config-sample.py` to `config.py` and enter at least your Robinhood username and password there.
-You can also customize the script's behavior through the other parameters:
+Once you have all the dependencies in place, copy `config-sample.py` to `config.py` and enter at least your Robinhood username and password.
+You can also use the following parameters to customize the bot's behavior:
 * (string) `username` and `password`: Robinhood credentials
 * (bool) `trades_enabled`:  If False, run in test mode and just collect data, otherwise submit orders
 * (bool) `debug_enabled`: Simulate interactions with Robinhood (via random values)